-You could also offer a behind-the-scenes look at your business operations, to introduce an upcoming product or feature, or to do a Q&A session with active followers on your page.
+You could also offer a behind-the-scenes look at your business operations, introduce an upcoming product or feature, produce how-to videos or do a Q&A session with active followers on your page.

-Here’s an example of a Facebook Live video from Benefit Cosmetics.
+Here’s an example of a live Facebook video from Benefit Cosmetics.

 2. Record a happy customer